PythWare/Dynasty-Warriors-4-Hyper-Modding-Tools/README.md

 Lightweight, GUI-first modding tools for Dynasty Warriors 4 Hyper.
 Currently there are unpackers, repackers, a mod creator, mod manager to manage/apply mods.
 It's written in pure Python/Tkinter with minimal dependencies.
 Designed to be friendly for both modders and curious players.
 It's important to read the guide section.
+If you encounter any issues or have questions, let me know on here or reddit (username on reddit is ThatFlowerGamu).

 Tools included as of November 7 2025: